Hjorthmedh/RGCmorphology/ms/intro.md

 also noise which blurs the boundaries between classes.

-The task of a classification algorithm is to take this training data to learn the boundaries between the different types of cell.
+The task of a classification algorithm is to take this training data to learn the boundaries between the different types of neuron.
 After training, the classifier is asked to predict the type of a neuron not seen in training (e.g. black square in Figure 3C).
 In this case the RGC is within the green region, so it is very likely that it